 While we are not advocating adoption of a single standard approach or tool, we think there is a need for closer jurisdictional collaboration, greater harmonisation of methods, and development of at least some benchmark data sets and reference results.
 The last of these is particularly pressing given the frequency with which we have observed noticeably different HCx values for the same data set from the different tools in Table 1.
 This is to be expected if different estimation strategies are employed (for example maximum likelihood versus method of moments or single SSD versus a model-averaged SSD) but all things being equal, all tools should give the same point estimates to within some nominally small tolerance (e.g.1-2%).
 Certainly, differences of a factor of 2 or more are indicative of flawed coding and/or numerical instabilities and convergence issues.
 This is not a new idea and indeed ‘reference data sets’ were commonly used in the early days of statistical computing to allow both software developers and end-users to assess the adequacy of numerical routines underpinning routine analyses such as ANOVA, regression, and correlation.
 Even today, the National Institute of Standards and Technology still maintains a number of statistical reference data sets at https://itl.nist.gov/div898/strd/index.html, including the famous Longley data set (Longley 1967).
+Several of the current authors are preparing a paper that looks at the performance of the various software tools with various case studies.